VishalDalwadi/Website/documentation/DataPartitioning.md

 Data partitioning generally enables a system to process data concurrently and to some extent even in parallel.
 Considering that access to data can be efficiently load balanced and therefore enhances the throughput per query.
 Data partitioning is a widely used concept among DBMS, to split data in chunks or fragments of relevance and therefore achieve efficient access and parallel processing.
+With this kind of distribution Polypheny-DB is able to selectiviely replicate data for specific use cases.
+Such as read-performance enhancements, availability and security relateds zoning of data fragments.

 In general data partitioning in Polypheny can be distinguished between two variations: